 The Cloud Trust Paradox

-Many don’t fully understand the cloud provider’s Shared Responsibility Model.
+- Many don't understand Shared Responsibility

-One Austrian CISO put it directly: “Our IT team lacks the experience — or neutrality — to assess our real security posture.”
+Our IT team lacks the experience - or neutrality - to assess our real security posture.

-Translation: They know they’re exposed but can’t quantify it.
+They know they’re exposed but can’t quantify it.

 Compliance as Market Access

-Austrian SMEs face a compliance convergence:
+Austrian SMEs face a compliance convergence.
+This isn't bureaucracy - it's market access.

-A pharma startup without GxP compliance can’t serve hospitals.
-A SaaS without ISO 27001 can’t bid on government contracts.
-Compliance isn’t bureaucracy — it’s market access.
+A pharma startup without GxP compliance can't serve hospitals.
+A SaaS without ISO 27001 can't bid on government contracts.

 Why Traditional Consulting Falls Short